mongodb/atlas-cli-plugin-kubernetes/CONTRIBUTING.md

-# Contributing to Atlas CLI PLUGIN KUBERNETES
+# Contributing to Atlas CLI KUBERNETES PLUGIN

-Thanks for your interest in contributing to Atlas CLI Plugin Kubernetes, this document describes some guidelines necessary to participate in the community.
+Thanks for your interest in contributing to Atlas CLI Kubernetes Plugin, this document describes some guidelines necessary to participate in the community.

 ## Asking Support Questions